 It is the borrowers' responsibility to keep track of library materials borrowed.

-Overdue notices are mailed only as a courtesy reminder.
-The Library is not responsible for mail that does not reach the addressee.
+Overdue notices are sent only as a courtesy reminder.
 Failure to receive notices does not absolve borrowers of their responsibilities.

 Materials must be returned to the Library in the same physical condition as when they were checked out.